KC HILITES Dual FLEX Array Ditch Lights Mounted on the 5th Gen 4Runner with the Low Profile Ditch Light Brackets

 Power wire to yellow wire with inline fuse

-Also seen here is the final length of the ground which is the same length of the red wire + yellow wire with the inline fuse.
+Also seen here is the final length of the ground which is the same length as the red wire + yellow wire with the inline fuse.

 Test the new wire harness